brnRez/notashortener/readme.md

 ## Tools Used

+- Java 17, base language
+- Spring Framework, along with its tools (Lombok, JPA and WebTools)
 - SQL Database: PostgreSQL for data storaging;
 - Docker Compose, containing the postgres latest version image;
 - Apache Commons Lang3, for generating a random string to build the shortened url;